• Skip to main content

 The olecranon is uppermost posterior part of the ulna that contributes to the articular surface of ulna [trochlear groove or notch], anterior contribution being by the coronoid process.

-The medial part of the lower end of the end of the humerus and forms greater posterior part of trochlear notch.
+Medially, the trochlear part of the distal humerus articulates with the trochlear notch of the ulna formed by the olecranon process and coronoid process.
 Trochlear notch is a concavely shaped structure which participates in trochleohumeral joint and is responsible for flexion-extension movements of the elbow.

 In the lateral part, the radius articulates with the humerus.